grantj-re3/LingoLog/dart/guess_tui/README.md

 Assumes you have installed Dart SDK version 2.18.x or similar as per references below.

-Get any required packages, compile and run with *dart run*.
+Get any required packages, compile and run - all with *dart run*.

 ```
 $ cd dart/guess_tui